Founder & Principal

 Anat delivers her findings packed in snark at venues such as the Congressional Progressive Caucus, Centre for Australian Progress, Irish Migrant Centre, Open Society Foundations, Ford Foundation and LUSH International.

-Her writing and research is profiled in The Atlantic, Boston Globe, Salon, The Guardian and Grist among others.
+Her writing and research is profiled in The New York Times, The Atlantic, Boston Globe, Salon, The Guardian and Grist among others.
 She is the author of Don't Buy It: The Trouble with Talking Nonsense About the Economy.

 Director of Collaboration